machinekoder/pickit-docs/docs/documentation/setup/exclude-3d-information-based-on-color.rst

 We can exclude all the points of the yellow bin by following these steps:

 #.
 On the **Setup** page, in section **Exclude 3D information based on color**, check the Color filter checkbox.
 #.
-The 2D view is automatically opened, allowing you to click on the color to be filtered.
+The :ref:`2D view <2d-view>` is automatically opened, allowing you to click on the color to be filtered.
    In this case, select the yellow bin, since we want to exclude this color.
 #.
 Choose the Exclude option to discard the points of the yellow bin.
 #.
 Adjust the Threshold slider to adjust the range of color that will be
    excluded
 #.
-Go back to the Points view and press :guilabel:`Detect` to check the
+Go back to the :ref:`Points view <points-view>` and press :guilabel:`Detect` to check the
    results.
 #.
 Adjust the Threshold until only the parts are visible.